tangfeng-648/meta-agl-dev/meta-agl-flutter/README.md

 ## Startup Service

-If you include `flutter-gallery-init` it will install a systemd user service, which starts the Flutter Gallery on boot.
-This is not included in the minimal images.

-At runtime you can edit `/usr/share/flutter/default.json` to point to any Flutter bundle.
+This layer includes an example systemd user service for the Flutter Gallery application which is disabled by default.
+It can be used to start the application in the minimal image by doing 'systemctl start flutter-gallery'.

 ## `/usr/share/flutter/default.json`